Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

 \subsection{Interactions with the disappearing gas-disk}

-Turbulence in the disk may prevent capture of the planets deeply into resonances (Adams et al., 2008; Batygin and Adams, 2017), favoring their eventual orbital instability.
-As it was said before, instabilities within the disk of gas are likely to be recovered due to the damping action of the disk (Lega et al., 2013).
+Turbulence in the disk may prevent capture of the planets deeply into resonances \citep{Adams2008,Batygin2017,Hands2018}, favoring their eventual orbital instability.
+As it was said before, instabilities within the disk of gas are likely to be erased because the damping action of the disk will quickly recapture planets into resonance \citep{Lega2013}.
 Thus, for turbulence to be a trigger of an instability that can leave a permanent imprint on the final orbital structure of the system, the disk has to remain strongly turbulent until it disappears.
-It is even possible that disks become turbulent near the end of their lifetime.
-In fact, with increasing optical depth the ionization of gas in the midplane due to the stellar and interstellar irradiation becomes possible, potentially activating the magneto-rotational instability.
-However, if the density of gas is weak, the effects of turbulence may be insufficient to extract the planets from the core of mean motion resonances where they are likely to have been captured when the disk was still laminar (Deck and Batygin, 2015).
-Izidoro et al. (2017) modeled disk turbulence following the recipe of Laughlin et al. (2004) and Baruteau and Lin (2010) and they concluded that turbulence does not enhance the probability that a system of super-Earths becomes unstable.
-This result, however, may depend on the assumed scaling of turbulence strength with heliocentric distance. {It should be said that it is now questioned whether disks can be turbulent; recent studies find that non-ideal magneto-hydrodynamic effects may quench turbulence in most of the disk (e.g. Bai and Stone, 2013).}
+It is even possible that disks become more turbulent near the end of their lifetime.
+As the disk gas gets depleted, the ionization of gas in the midplane becomes possible, potentially activating the magneto-rotational instability, enhancing the turbulence.
+However, if the density of gas is weak, the effects of turbulence may be insufficient to extract the planets from the core of mean motion resonances where they are likely to have been captured when the disk was laminar in the midplane \citep{Deck2015}. \cite{Izidoro2017} modeled disk turbulence and concluded that turbulence does not enhance the probability that a system of super-Earths becomes unstable.
+This result, however, may depend on the assumed scaling of turbulence strength with orbital radius.